 Prerequisite: ECE344H1 or ECE353H1.

 As computers permeate our society, the security of such computing systems is becoming of paramount importance.
 This course covers principles of computer systems security.
 To build secure systems, one must understand how attackers operate.
 This course starts by teaching students how to identify security vulnerabilities and how they can be exploited.
 Then techniques to create secure systems and defend against such attacks will be discussed.
 Industry standards for conducting security audits to establish levels of security will be introduced.
 The course will include an introduction to basic cryptographic techniques as well as hardware used to accelerate cryptographic operations in ATMs and webservers.

-ECE1718H Special Topics in Computer Hardware Design: Embedded Systems
+ECE1718H Special Topics in Computer Hardware Design: Embedded Linux

 This course is focused on traditional programming of embedded systems running under Linux, with emphasis on I/O methodologies.
 The embedded platform used in this course will include a dual-core ARM processor and a field-programmable gate array (FPGA).
 Lectures will cover such topics as: introduction to ARM processors and FPGA systems, introduction to embedded Linux and code development in an embedded environment, memory-mapped I/O with virtual memory in user and kernel space, kernel modules (device drivers), interrupts, and I/O devices such as buttons, switches, lights, timers, accelerometers, audio, video, A/D, USB peripherals, and developing custom hardware systems in the FPGA.